wasabigeek

 August 31, 2024

 I’d been pondering adding a pair of AR glasses to my remote work setup, as an alternative to a portable monitor.
-Having seen good reviews and physically trying the XREAL Airs in Japan, I picked up a pair when they went on sale - just in time for a two week trip, where I’d be working remotely.
+After reading positive reviews and physically trying the XREAL Airs in Japan, I picked up a pair when they went on sale — just in time for a two-week trip where I’d be working remotely.
 The verdict after two weeks?
 I’ll keep using them for my travel work setup, but I’m not giving up my 27-inch monitor at home.

 I got the XREAL Air 2 Pros.
-The key difference from the base model is that this comes with chromatic lenses, allowing you to change the tint with the press of a button, and allowing the lenses to get dark enough that you can skip using the lens cover.
+The key difference from the base model is that this comes with electrochromic lenses, allowing you to change the tint with the press of a button.
+The lenses got dark enough that I could skip using the included lens cover.

-- prescription lenses from HonsVR (~US$76 with SPH prescription and a blue light filter).
-I’m not a fan of contact lens, so this was the only way for me to comfortably use the glasses.
+• prescription lenses from HonsVR (~US$76 with SPH prescription and a blue light filter).
+I’m not a fan of contact lenses, so this was the only way for me to comfortably use the glasses.

 Using the XREALs unplugged